shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 11 (Optional): macOS and Linux users only - Install Wine

-This step is optional if you wish to learn how to package your Ext JS apps to create an executable binary (.exe files) for Windows.
-If you choose not to follow this step, you will still be able to package your apps for macOS(.app files).
+This step is optional.
+If you wish to learn how to package your Ext JS apps on Mac to create an executable binary (.exe files) for Windows, you will need to complete this step.
+If you choose not to follow this step, you will still be able to package your apps for macOS(.app files) and Linux to create executable binaries.

 * If you have [MacPorts](macports.org) installed, run the following command:
 ```